espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

 Power Supply over USB and from Battery
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The main power supply is 5 V and provided by a USB.
 The secondary power supply is 3.7 V and provided by an optional battery.
-The USB power itself is fed with a dedicated cable, separate from a USB cable used for an application upload.
+The USB power itself is fed with a dedicated cable, separating from a USB cable used for an application upload.
 To further reduce noise from the USB, the battery may be used instead of the USB.

 .. figure:: ../../../_static/esp32-s3-korvo-2-v3.0-usb-ps.png
     :align: center